Distance: Jerusalem to Jericho 27 kms (17 miles)|

 Relief of the 120-man Scopus garrison became the pivot of Israel's operational considerations in Jerusalem.
 Narkiss would later maintain that were it not for these two seemingly marginal episodes - the Radio Cairo report of the capture of Mount Scopus and the actual takeover of Government House by Jordanian troops - the Israeli command would not have set its ground forces in motion and the West Bank would have remained Jordanian.
 If the Six Day War was born of misreadings by the parties of each other's intentions, the battle for Jerusalem and the West Bank was, at least from Israel's point of view, an afterthought not conceived of when the first day, Monday, began.

-Further details from Wikipedia That Monday afternoon the Israeli Jerusalem Brigade (Brigade 16) captured the British Government house and the positions to its south.
+Further details based on Wikipedia That Monday afternoon the Israeli Jerusalem Brigade (Brigade 16) captured the (neutral) British Government house (back from Jordan) and the positions to its south.
 At dawn on June 6, the second day of the war, the Israeli paratroop forces broke into the city line in the northern part, and then captured the neighborhoods north to the Old City and joined the isolated Mount Scopus.
 At noon on June 6, the Jerusalem Brigade broke the fences dividing the Abu Tor neighborhood just south of the Old City, and the neighborhood conquest completed its encirclement.

 End of extract.